fluidware/fluidsurveys-docs/chapters/Editor/questionoptions.rst

 Side-By-Side
 ^^^^^^^^^^^^

 Side-by-side allows you to place 2 questions beside each other in separate columns.
 Only 2 questions can be added side-by-side, even if the survey width was altered through CSS to be 100%.
+There can instances when the display side-by-side will not work, such as the case when the question being condensed has a fixed width, eg., 70, which would break the outline

 .. figure:: ../../resources/editor/side-by-side_option.png
 	:align: center